sass/sass/proposal/color-4-new-spaces.changes.md

   normalization process, rather than the individual functions.
 This also allows it to happen when normalizing the results of color manipulation or conversion.

+* Throw an error in the color component parsing procedure if a known color space is one of the components, and has a function of it's own (e.g. `rgb` or `oklch`).
+Only custom color spaces and predefined spaces can be defined using the `color(<space> <channels>)` syntax.

 * Add missing `$weight` to the `color.invert()` signature, and return early when the specified weight is `0%` or `100%`.